3. The Dublin procedure

 Setting up the regionalization of Dublin procedures

-According to this new procedure, once the Guda has registered the asylum application, people in the Dublin procedure then have to go to one of the 10 specialized regional hubs called regional Dublin hubs (PRD) to have their “Dublin procedure” asylum application certificate renewed.
-It is thus the same prefect who will continue the implementation of the Dublin procedure and will make the decisions for transfer and house arrest where applicable (in all departments within the purview of the hub) during the determination of the country responsible for your asylum request.
-The PRD will also take care of organizing the transfer in connection with the border police.
+Once the Guda has registered the asylum application, people placed under the “Dublin” procedure must go to one of the 10 specialized centers known as “regional Dublin hubs” (PRD) to have their “Dublin procedure” asylum application certificate renewed.
+It is therefore the same prefect who continues to implement the Dublin procedure and takes decisions on transfers and house arrests where necessary (in all the départements within the hub’s jurisdiction) while the State responsible is being determined.
+The PRD also organizes the transfer in conjunction with the border police.

 Hauts-de-France PRD de Lille Lille and Beauvais